MohamedHamed19m/Skill_MCP_Server/README.md

-# Skills MCP Server for Gemini
+# Skill: GEMINI Extension

-An MCP (Model Context Protocol) server for loading skills on demand, designed to be used as a Gemini extension.
-This helps AI agents manage their context window by loading and unloading skills as needed.
+An extension that contains an MCP (Model Context Protocol) server for loading skills on demand.

 ## Overview
 This project provides a flexible and dynamic way to provide "skills" to an AI agent.
-This Gemini extension contains an MCP (Model Context Protocol) server for loading skills on demand, and custom commands.
-This helps AI agents manage their context window by loading and unloading skills as needed.
+This Gemini extension includes an MCP (Model Context Protocol) server for loading skills on demand and for custom commands.
+This helps AI agents manage their context window by loading skills as needed.

 ## As a Gemini Extension